Great content writing is like the best sex of your life

 Remember that time when Richard just ‘got you’?

-You had such a deep connection.
-He knew you inside and out (gross).
 Every need was met, he was all about pleasing you.
-He made you feel good and each saucy thing he did, pulled you closer to that final destination…
+He made you feel good and each seductive thing he did, pulled you closer to that final destination…

+(That sounds like death.
 I’m not talking about death, nor that terrible film franchise.
-We all know what destination I’m referring to
+We all know what destination I’m referring to.)

 In business writing, the destination is a CTA.
 That could mean guiding your audience to a blog sign up or, yeah, you get the picture.
-Writing your loverly words, all jazzed up (I know you read that as ‘jizzed up’) in their best frock, so that they get your prospects going is really what this is all about.
+Writing words, all jazzed up (I know you read that as ‘jizzed up’) in their best frock, to get your prospects going is what the CTA thang is about.
+You gotta work this stuff into your webcopy or users will be all over the damn place.
+If you don’t, they’ll leave because it will bring back memories of terrible Tony, or as you call him, all-mouth-and-no-action Tony.

 They won’t get everyone going.
 Your sensual, erotic writing will stimulate your preferred audience only.
 Are you getting fed up with all this ‘sex’ talk yet?
 No?
 Good, I’ll continue.